Wahab Ackwei: Inter Allies

 Accra Hearts of Oak after a deal with Danish club Viborg FF failed to materialize.

 New York Red Bulls II

 On 14 February 2018 it was announced that Ackwei had signed with New York Red Bulls II.

 Richmond Kickers

 In March 2019, the Richmond Kickers signed Ackwei.

 Loudoun United

 Ackwei signed with Loudoun United on 11 February 2021.

 Rio Grande Valley FC

 On 11 February 2022, Ackwei moved to USL Championship side Rio Grande Valley FC.
 On May 5, 2022, Ackwei scored his first goal for RGV during a 3–2 loss to Colorado Springs Switchbacks FC.

 Colorado Springs Switchbacks

 Following Rio Grande Valley folding Ackewi moved to Colorado Springs Switchbacks ahead of their 2024 season.

 El Paso Locomotive

 In August 2024, Ackwei was traded to El Paso Locomotive in exchange for Justin Dhillon.

+Sporting JAX

+On 27 January 2026, USL Championship expansion club Sporting Club Jacksonville, better known as Sporting JAX, announced the addition of Ackwei to their inaugural roster.